sf122458/CompressLab/README.md

 - `CLIC 2020` is used for the training of the image compression models.
 - `Kodak` is used for the evaluation of the image compression models.
 - `Vimeo-90K` is used for the training of the video compression models.
 - `UVG` is used for the evaluation of the video compression models.
+The preprocess currently follows [PyTorchVideoCompression](https://github.com/ZhihaoHu/PyTorchVideoCompression)

 ### Available models
 #### Lossy image compression